testusercar/habitify-mcp-server/CONTRIBUTING.md

 ## 📄 License

-By contributing to Habitify MCP Server, you agree that your contributions will be licensed under the MIT License.
+By contributing to Habitify, you agree that your contributions will be licensed under the MIT License.